ZAdamMac/Tapestry/DOCUMENTATION.md

 # Tapestry Specialist Backup Tool
-*Technical and User Documentation, prepared for Version 1.0*
+*User Documentation, prepared for Version 1.0*

 ## Full System Requirements
 Tapestry is a reasonably lightweight and flexible script in its essence, but it does involve some basic requirements.